isaacwoodruff/mem-rise/README.md

 A testing matrix was created using a spreadsheet builder in LibreOffice.
 It details all of the tests to make sure the site is responsive to different screen sizes, devices, and browsers.
 The testing matrix can be found [here](https://github.com/isaacwoodruff/mem-rise/blob/master/testing-matrix.pdf).

 Note: I was unable to properly test the website on a mobile device with Safari.
 I didn't have access to one and the in-browser, and downloaded emulators I used didn't show any errors that some users were reporting with the Game View section.

+### How User Stories Needs Were Met

+- The project has a minimal design which combines interesting graphics, shadow effects, and animations.
+All this makes it a unique and attractive experience to keep the player engaged.
+- The navigation and controls were designed with simplicity in mind.
+By placing them in approriate places and using relevant icons/ calls to action they are very intuitive to understand.
+- The project comes equipt with a How To guide which tells the user how to play the game and how to navigate the website.
+- Each time the player makes a correct selection and progresses to the next level, they are shown a random positive message which offers them a sense of achievement.
+- The project uses a neon, retro futuristic background throughout the game as well as effects and fonts relating to the genre.

 ## Deployment